10 Reasons to visit the North Island

 Wellington is the capital city of New Zealand and is also located on the North Island of New Zealand.

-But even if Auckland were still the capital city of New Zealand, you’d still have to go to the North Island to visit the capital. ;)
+But even if Auckland were still the capital city of New Zealand, you would still have to go to the North Island to visit the capital.

 8. Best shopping in New Zealand

-Auckland is the home of many of New Zealand’s top fashion designers.
-Boutiques are located in the heart of the city, and several large malls and outlet stores are spread out throughout suburbs.
+Auckland is home to many of New Zealand’s top fashion designers.
+Boutiques are located in the heart of the city, and several large malls and outlets are spread throughout suburbs.
 Auckland offers the largest variety of shops in whole of New Zealand.

 While you can find good shops in Wellington and Christchurch, they aren’t as good and plentiful as those in Auckland.
 And most of the time when items are difficult to get in other parts of New Zealand, you’re almost guaranteed that it will be available for purchase in Auckland.